Cross Country Ski School

 Price Includes: half-day lift pass, equipment hire and professional instruction

 Each year in March and April, two large ultra-ski races come to Hetta.
 One travels between Hetta and Kautokeino in Norway in alternate directions in alternate years and has three different distances classes.
-One is the last in a series of races held every second day over a period of a week and journeys 80km South from Hetta to Ollos along the route of the Hetta-Pallas-Ollos trail in the National Park.
+One is the last in a series of races held every second day over a period of a week and journeys 80km South from Hetta to Olos along the route of the Hetta-Pallas-Olos trail in the National Park.